Tarnasa/pyrena/README.txt

 1. Create VM with
     - ubuntu 1804
     - recommended 25GB boot disk (for gameserver's gamelogs)
+2. Setup droopygz, this is where gamelogs, stdout logs, and build logs will be stored and served from.
+    - Droopygz will drop the files into the directory from which it is ran.
+    - The VM from where it is run must be accessible to the public internet, by default droopy runs on port 8000
-2. Allow access to database from this new VM if using IP-based DB whitelisting
+3. Allow access to database from this new VM if using IP-based DB whitelisting
-3. SSH into machine and install packages:
+4. SSH into machine and install packages:

 sudo apt-get update
 sudo apt-get install tmux